AyaElMoatazBellah/Mars_Rover/README.md

 ### How to Use Api

 * Running This https://ayaelmoatazbellah.github.io/Mars_Rover/
-* the address will direct to the main web page of the Mars Rover API
+* The address will direct to the main web page of the Mars Rover API

 ![start](https://user-images.githubusercontent.com/45799323/196008558-d98541ce-eccd-418b-a98f-bb56b2554eac.PNG)